cSh4rk/cSh4rk.github.io/src/about.md

 * Years of experience in Bodybuilding, Nutrition and Human Anatomy.

-* Still a lot to learn and experience...
+* Still a lot more to learn and experience...

 <br>
 ### Certifications (that I'm interested in)